 However, you should be safe from all of the above concerns if you look for and take a high quality, high potency, pure triple-molecular-distillation pharmaceutical-grade fish oil supplement like the one recommended below.

-The pharmaceutical-grade omega-3 supplement my husband and I take, Omega Guard by the industry leader since 1956, has been formulated to minimize odor and fishy aftertaste, and contains higher levels of EPA and DHA than
+The pharmaceutical-grade omega-3 supplement my husband and I take is manufactured by the industry leader since 1956, has been formulated to minimize odor and fishy aftertaste, and contains higher levels of EPA and DHA than

 leading brands.
 It is free of impurities and contaminants such as lead, mercury, arsenic, cadmium, dioxins and PCBs.